Miss Sarajevo: The Meaning Behind Pavarotti's Operatic Solo

-U2's lead singer Bono, deeply moved by the film, spearheaded the song's creation, bringing in Pavarotti for a stunning operatic solo that delivers an emotional crescendo to the piece.
+U2's lead singer Bono, deeply moved by the film and the surreal defiance of the city's residents, spearheaded the song's creation.
+He brought in Pavarotti for a stunning operatic solo that delivers an emotional crescendo to the piece, shattering the quiet, synthetic groove established by Brian Eno.

-Pavarotti’s contribution, sung in Italian, introduces a classical and emotional depth to the song, contrasting with Bono’s untypically restrained vocals.
-His lyrics offer a profound meditation on suffering and the human condition, and translating these Italian lines into English allows for a fuller appreciation of their meaning.
+Pavarotti’s contribution, sung in Italian, introduces a classical and emotional depth to the song, contrasting sharply with Bono’s untypically restrained, almost conversational vocals.
+His lyrics offer a profound meditation on suffering and the human condition.
+Translating these Italian lines into English allows for a fuller appreciation of their devastating meaning.

 Dici che il fiume trova la via al mare